Reconciliation in Australia: Reconciliation Australia

-The peak body to oversee the continuing process of reconciliation, Reconciliation Australia was established by CAR in January 2001.
+The peak body to oversee the continuing process of reconciliation, Reconciliation Australia, was established by CAR in January 2001.
 It remains active, although operates without the statutory framework and resources enjoyed by CAR.
+It is an independent NGO, mostly funded by the federal government through the National Indigenous Australians Agency, with a large contribution from the BHP Foundation.
+Other funding comes from other corporate sponsors, private donors, and investments.
 Reconciliation Australia's vision of the concept of reconciliation is based on "five inter-related dimensions,: race relations, equality and equity, unity, institutional integrity and historical acceptance".

 National Reconciliation Week

 Major religious communities in Australia commenced the practice of a Week of Prayer for Reconciliation in 1993, which proved very successful.
 In 1996 this grew into National Reconciliation Week (NRW), which provides a focus on reconciliation activities across the country.
-The Week occurs each year between two highly symbolic dates: 27 May, the anniversary of the 1967 referendum, and 3 June, or Mabo Day, the date that The Mabo decision was made in the High Court of Australia.
+The Week occurs each year between two highly symbolic dates: 27 May, the anniversary of the 1967 referendum, and 3 June (Mabo Day), the date that the Mabo decision was made in the High Court of Australia.

 National Sorry Day, on 26 May, remembers the anniversary of the day that the Bringing Them Home report was tabled in Parliament.

 The first Reconciliation Day as a public holiday was held in the Australian Capital Territory on 28 May 2018.

 21st century

-The reconciliation process has been accepted into political discourse, and grassroots organisations such as ANTaR continue to play a part.
-The dual target of rights and practical measures is a message aimed not only at governments but also the corporate sector and all kinds of institutions, as well as ordinary members of the public.
-The interpretation of the concept continues to be debated, as well as its usefulness in making real improvements to the lives of Aboriginal and Torres Strait Islander people.
+The reconciliation process had struggled to be accepted into political discourse.
+The dual target of rights and practical measures were a message aimed not only at governments but also the corporate sector and all kinds of institutions, as well as ordinary members of the public.
+The interpretation of the concept no longer warrants to be debated, and its usefulness in making real improvements to the lives of Aboriginal and Torres Strait Islander people historically reviewed.